-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State In the early years, St. Columba's relied on volunteer clergymen to lead services, such as Bishop Clark and, beginning in 1887, the Reverend Henry A. Coit, rector of St. Paul's School in Concord, New Hampshire, who had recently become an Indian Avenue summer resident.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State

+Concord, New Hampshire, who had recently become an Indian Avenue summer resident.
 With the installation of a furnace in 1888, services began to be held year-round.
-Reverend John B. Diman became St. Columba's first permanent clergyman the same year.45 A graduate of Brown University, the Cambridge (Massachusetts) Theological School and Harvard University, Diman would establish St. George's School, a private, Episcopalian boys' school, in Newport in 1896.
+Reverend John B. Diman became St. Columba's first permanent clergyman the same year.
+As a graduate of Brown University, the Cambridge (Massachusetts) Theological School and Harvard University, Diman would establish St. George's School, a private, Episcopalian boys' school, in Newport in 1896.
 St. Columba's effectively served as the school's church, with Father Diman and his students walking the approximately four miles to services every Sunday.
 (See Figure 11) In 1901, the school moved to its present campus, a hilltop site in Middletown.
-This lessened the distance from St. Columba's persisted until facilities for worship were constructed on campus: first, the Little Chapel, which was completed in 1911, followed by the Church of St. George, completed in 1928.47 In 1929, St. Columba's - which had been a mission church under the direct administration of the Episcopal Bishop of Rhode Island - became an independent parish.48 In addition to stipulating the construction of a "church or chapel built of stone or brick or both," the 1882 deed from the Sturtevants specified that "both church and land shall be used solely for purposes of religious worship and for burial according to the existing canons of the time of the protestant Episcopal Church in the United States of America."
-Further, the deed dictated that no bodies would be interred within twelve feet of the property boundary or within thirty-two feet of the chapel, except on its eastern side.49 The earliest interment took place in 1888, when Mary Bowman Coit died and was laid to rest in the area to the east of the chapel.50 Her husband, the Reverend Henry Coit, died in 1895.51 Two years later, the Coits' four children erected a lych gate at St. Columba's in their parents' memory.
-(See Figure 12) Common in England but relatively rare in the United States, lych gates provide a sheltered spot for the priest to receive the casket before a funeral service.
+This lessened the distance from St. Columba's to about two-and-a-half miles.
+The close relationship between St. George's and St. Columba's persisted until facilities for worship were constructed on campus: first, the Little Chapel, which was completed in 1911, followed by the Church of St. George, completed in 1928.
+In 1929, St. Columba's - which had been a mission church under the direct administration of the Episcopal Bishop of Rhode Island - became an independent parish.

+In addition to stipulating the construction of a "church or chapel built of stone or brick or both," the 1882 deed from the Sturtevants specified that "both church and land shall be used solely for purposes of religious worship and for burial according to the existing canons of the time of the protestant Episcopal Church in the United States of America."
+Further, the deed dictated that no bodies would be interred within twelve feet of the property boundary or within thirty-two feet of the chapel, except on its eastern side.
+49 The earliest interment took place in 1888, when Mary Bowman Coit died and was laid to rest in the area to the east of the chapel.
+50 Her husband, the Reverend Henry Coit, died in 1895.
+51 Two years later, the Coits' four children erected a lych gate at St. Columba's in their parents' memory.
+(See Figures 12 and 13) Common in England but relatively rare in the United States, lych gates provide a sheltered spot for the priest to receive the casket before a funeral service.
 (The word "lych" derives from the Old English "lich," which means corpse.)
-The Gothic Revival-style structure stands at the entry to the St. Columba's 49 Town of Middletown, Land Evidence Records, Book 15, Pages 63-66.
+The Gothic Revival-style structure stands at the entry to the St. Columba's churchyard and was designed by Henry Vaughn, an English-born, Boston-based architect who specialized in ecclesiastical buildings.
+Vaughn had designed the Chapel of St. Peter and St. Paul